Roblox-Thot/random-shit/README.md

 # random-shit
-Random scripts and shit that don't require their own repo
+Random scripts and shit that don't require their own repo but I'm too lazy to use gist.

 ## Python